 Short-term amounts owed between funds are classified as "Due to/from other funds".
-See Note VI for details of interfund transactions, including receivables and payables at year-end.
+There were no inter-fund receivables or payables at year-end.

 K. Estimates

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
 Actual results could differ from those estimates.